 Providing a Safe Workplace for Railroad Employees

 Providing a safe place to work means safe locomotives, cars, appliances, machinery, track, and roadbed to work on.
 It also means providing safe and suitable equipment, tools, and work areas free from hazardous conditions.
 If the railroad fails to take necessary safety precautions to protect its workers, or if the worker is injured or killed through the carelessness of any employee or agent of the railroad, the railroad is held responsible under the FELA.
-Even if the injured railroad worker is partially or primarily to blame for causing his own injury, he is still entitled to recover damages under the FELA with help from an attorney.
+Even if the injured railroad worker is partially or primarily to blame for causing his own injury, he is still entitled to recover damages under the FELA with help from a seasoned FELA lawyer.

 The railroad may also be strictly liable for all injuries that a worker sustains, regardless of the railroad’s negligence or the worker’s own comparative fault, if certain safety violations are involved.
 For example, the Safety Appliance Act requires that all railcars in use must be equipped with secure grab irons, sill steps, ladders, hand brakes, and running boards.
 If a worker is injured due to any of these features not working properly, the railroad will be strictly liable for all that worker’s damages.
 This is only an example of the many safety violations that can trigger strict liability.